hanlab-ecol/BatOneHealth/README.md

 # Bat One Health Functions for the Multi Scale Modeling Effort
 Here we present a series of functions and code for facilitating the recreation of our multi-scale modeling work as part of Bat One Health.
 The functions described below enable the estimation of monthly Hendra virus prevalence within a region of eastern Australia from the years 2008 to 2019 at a spatial resolution of 5 km.
 Most of the functions are a series of helper functions used to allow for the attachment of environmental data to coordinates that are used in all of the component models.
-These environmental data can be currently found [here](https://drive.google.com/drive/folders/1cfwvPG9wID0MgaP332Dt2KXR_zsZXcRR?usp=sharing).
+These environmental data can be currently found in a FigShare repository [here](https://figshare.com/s/ddb5a1584609b20f6596).

 The boundaries of our study area are shown in the polygon designated below.